 Frequently Asked Questions About Enzymes

-I’ve been talking about enzymes—and enzyme deficiency—for a lot of years.
+I’ve been talking about enzymes and enzyme deficiency for many years.
 And the following are the most common questions that people have when it comes to enzymes and digestive health:

 Can Enzyme Supplements Survive Stomach Acid?

 Longer answer: It makes sense why this question comes up again and again.
 The stomach’s low pH does stop some salivary, food, and supplemental enzymes from working temporarily.
 These same enzymes are reactivated in the alkaline duodenum and lower intestine.

 One study showed that 51 percent of amylase from malted barley was still intact by the time it moved into the intestine!

 What About Enzymes in Raw Meat and Dairy?